Sustainable agriculture 101: get informed - problem & solutions

 What are the business opportunities?

-Many companies — including Walmart, Smithfield Foods, Campbell Soup Company and Land O’Lakes — have already begun to understand the importance of incorporating agriculture into their corporate sustainability plans.
+Many companies — including Walmart, Smithfield Foods, and Campbell Soup Company — have already begun to understand the importance of incorporating agriculture into their corporate sustainability plans.
 While there is still much work to be done, companies that take the lead in establishing strategies for mitigating agricultural impacts from their supply chains stand to benefit in many ways, including:

 - Reducing costs and minimizing risks from climate change induced supply chain disruptions in supply.